 THT and Greater Manchester Fire and Rescue Service (GMFRS) urges everyone to make sure they are keeping themselves and their families safe at home following the outbreak of COVID-19.

-With many people now working from home and schools closed to most children, it is even more important than ever that households are taking the right steps to ensure they are safe from fire.
+With many people now working from home, it is even more important than ever that households are taking the right steps to ensure they are safe from fire.

 Everyone can do their part by taking small, simple steps such as ensuring your smoke alarm is working and never leaving cooking unattended.
 More information on keeping your home safe for fire.